TOD-theses/paper-T-RACE/main.typ

 According to the dataset description, this label refers to a #emph[gas estimation griefing attack], which is described in @zhang_combatting_2023.
 The authors consider such an attack to occur when $T_B$ runs out of gas in the normal scenario but not in the reverse scenario.

 We manually inspect a sample of 20 attacks and find that in 12 attacks, $T_B$ is indeed reverted according to Etherscan.
-In these cases, our analysis shows that $T_B$ is reverted in both scenarios.
-As $T_B$ also revertes in the reverse scenario, our analysis does not confirm the gas estimation griefing attack.
+In these cases, our simulation method further shows that $T_B$ is reverted in both scenarios.
+As $T_B$ also revertes in the reverse scenario, these cases are no gas estimation griefing attacks according to our simulation.

 In the remaining 8 cases, our method reports no reverts in either scenario.
 For one case, Etherscan reports that $T_B$ had an internal out of gas error, which was caught without reverting the whole transaction.
-Therefore, we do not consider these gas estimation griefing attacks.
+Therefore, at least the 7 cases where $T_B$ did not revert in the normal scenario are no gas estimation griefing attacks.

-Overall, it appears that attacks with this label do not necessarily fulfill the attacker gain and victim loss property.
+As such, it is unclear if this label classifies these attacks as gas estimation griefing attacks.
+Furthermore, it appears that attacks with this label do not necessarily fulfill the attacker gain and victim loss property.
 The dataset usually describes the profits of an attacker and losses of a victim in each attack.
 However, 347 of the 1,043 attacks with the "out of gas" label do not contain a description of the victim losses.
-On the contrary, this description exists for all attacks without the "out of gas" label.
+However, this description exists for all attacks without the "out of gas" label.
+In summary, it is unclear how we should interpret these attacks from the ground truth and thus we ignore them from further analysis.

 === Manual evaluation of attacks not labeled "out of gas"

 We manually check the remaining 11 attacks that our method does not report as TOD.

-We check if these are caused by bugs in the archive node by rerunning the analysis with a Reth archive node.
+We check if these are caused by bugs in the RPC method implementation by rerunning the analysis with a Reth archive node, in addition to the Erigon archive node we use for our experiments.
 In two cases, using Reth we report them as TOD because of the same balance changes as reported in the ground truth, showing the inaccuracies from @sec:execution-inaccuracy.

 Furthermore, we compare the traces of the instruction executions between the scenarios.
-For 8 attacks, the traces in the normal scenario are equal to those in the reverse scenario.
+For 8 attacks, the traces in the normal scenario are equal to those in the reverse scenario, therefeore no write-read or read-write TOD has occurred.
 By inspecting the state changes in Etherscan, we also rule out write-write TODs, where both transactions write to the same storage slot.
-As such, we consider these as not TOD.
+As such, these are indeed TOD accocrding to the traces of our simulation.

 Finally, for one attack $T_B$ reverts in both scenarios.
-The ground truth dataset reports token changes in the reverse scenario, therefore our execution must differ from theirs.
+The ground truth dataset reports token changes in the reverse scenario, therefore our execution must differ from theirs, which we do not further investigate.

 == Evaluation of TOD attack analysis